opendaylight/docs/docs/release-process/managed-release.rst

 Add to Final Distribution
 +++++++++++++++++++++++++

-In order to be included in the formal (major or service) release final distribution, Self-Managed Projects must be in the final distribution pom.xml file and the distribution sanity test (see :ref:`add-proj-dist`) no later than one week before the first Managed release candidate (RC) is created.
+In order to be included in the formal (major or service) release distribution, Self-Managed Projects must be in the common distribution pom.xml file and the distribution sanity test (see :ref:`add-proj-dist`) no later than one week before the first Managed release candidate (RC) is created.
 Projects should only be added to the final distribution pom.xml after they have succesfully published artifacts